14th April 2021Comments are off for this post.

 Respond to the Welsh Government Consultation on banning 9 common single-use plastic items.

-This is Wales’ chance to be at the forefront to be a global player to tackle plastic pollution.
 The Welsh Government’s ambition and the desire of the communities in Wales are for Wales to be free from unnecessary, single-use plastics to tackle the problem of plastic pollution, reduce litter and help move Wales towards a circular economy where items will be reused and repurposed.

 We welcome the consultation and we are urging the welsh public to get involved and share their thoughts to ensure that the policies put in place throughout Wales are ambitious and progressive.